gbif/hp-swissnatcoll/en/data-aggregator-about.md

 # Managing Team
 DAGI is currently managed by the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}), affiliated to the InfoSpecies data center Info fauna ([infofauna.ch](https://www.infofauna.ch/fr#gsc.tab=0){:target="_blank"}).
-For questions regarding DAGI, please send an email to [contact@gbif.ch](mailto:contact@gbif.ch).
-We will be happy to provide you answers and support or address you to the correct person.
+_For questions regarding DAGI, please send an email to [contact@gbif.ch](mailto:contact@gbif.ch).
+We will be happy to provide you answers and support or address you to the correct person._

 # Open-source Application

 One of the project’s main goals was to make the entire application open-source.
 Since July 2025, anyone can view the code on the [GitHub repository of DAGI](https://github.com/zebbra/data_aggregator/tree/develop){:target="_blank"} and suggest changes or improvements.
 Another key goal was to ensure a modular design, allowing new features to be added easily without disrupting the existing functionality already in use.
 This project is licensed under the GNU Affero General Public License v3.0.
-The details can be found on the GitHub repository.

 {% include back-to-top.html %}